Allan (footballer, born 1991): Everton

 On 5 September 2020, English club Everton signed Allan for around £21.7m on a three-year deal, to be reunited with former Napoli manager Carlo Ancelotti.
 He made his debut the following week in a 1–0 win away to Tottenham Hotspur.

 Allan suffered an injury to his hamstring on 16 December during an away game against Leicester City, he was replaced in the 41st minute by Andre Gomes; Everton won the game 0–2.
 Allan was ruled out for the remainder of Everton's games in 2020.
 He returned to the starting eleven on 1 March against Southampton playing the full 90 minutes, Everton won the game 1–0.

-In March 2022, against Newcastle United, Allan was controversially sent off following a tackle on Allan Saint-Maximin.
+In March 2022, against Newcastle United, Allan was sent off following a tackle on Allan Saint-Maximin.
 The Brazilian was also given a three-match ban.
-Everton later went on to win the game 1–0 due to an Alex Iwobi winner in the 99th minute of stoppage time.
+Everton later went on to win the game 1–0 due to an Alex Iwobi winner in the 99th minute.